Pete Lucock

 On 24 April 2019, Lucock signed for Championship rivals Doncaster Knights from the 2019-20 season.
 However, Lucock made only limited appearances for Doncaster due to a torn ACL injury in October 2019.

 On 8 August 2020, Lucock moved up to the Premiership Rugby with Newcastle Falcons on a three-year deal from the 2020-21 season.
+He played 39 games for Newcastle over three season, 31 in the Premiership, before leaving to take up a player coach role at his former club Leeds Tykes from the 2023/4 season.

+He played another 15 games for Leeds Tykes in the 2023/4 season in which they just missed out on promotion despite only losing two games and a further one appearance in the National league 2 North title winning season in 2024/5 when he was head coach.
+He therefore made 180 appearances for the club in his career.